-On the job training is an essential part of a company’s employee development process.
+On-the-job training is an essential part of a company’s employee development process.
 Whether it’s new hire onboarding, annual renewals, or equipment training, it is crucial that your employees not only complete the training but understand the material and perform to your expectations in the field.

 While training is a necessary step, it may not be enough to prove competence and ensure peace of mind.
-In today’s world of regulations and standards it is no longer enough to simply train your workforce.
+In today’s world of regulations and standards, it is no longer enough to simply train your workforce.
 Organizations must establish an employee development program that addresses each layer of job expectations and proves competency to those requirements, not only training to them, to guarantee your workforce is prepared and confident.

 Traditional Training Methods

 While LMS’ have provided more capability and flexibility to the training process, it seems the thinking behind employee training itself has not adapted at the same pace.
 Many companies use an LMS as a standalone method to training, creating courses or modules with corresponding assessments.
-Some still use the more traditional classroom learning method, only in a virtual environment instead of physical.
+Some still use the more traditional classroom learning method, only in a virtual environment instead of a physical one.
 The problem with this kind of approach to employee learning is that it can only account for the material covered in the classes.

-After a training, employees are expected to retain that learned information and apply it appropriately on the job.
-Not to discredit the importance of training as it provides the information and conceptual knowledge needed to perform a job, but classroom or online trainings often fail to address the skills development necessary in the field and in practical application.
+After training, employees are expected to retain that learned information and apply it appropriately on the job.
+Not to discredit the importance of training as it provides the information and conceptual knowledge needed to perform a job, but classroom or online training often fails to address the skills development necessary in the field and in practical application.
 Overlooking skills training or failing to thoroughly track progress can lead to incompetencies in your employees and gaps in your workforce.
 The actual training is a necessary step, but there are often multiple steps for employees to be fully competent and confident in the job they will perform.
-In the case of regulated industries that have safety and quality concerns this becomes even more important.
+In the case of regulated industries that have safety and quality concerns, this becomes even more important.

 What it Means to Be Competent Vs. Being Trained

 Competency is achieved through the combination of multiple levels of knowledge acquisition.
-This could include training courses, prior education, skills development and more.
+This could include training courses, prior education, skills development, and more.
 It takes time, effort, and dedication to become competent, but the payoff is well worth it.
 Greater efficiency and effectiveness, improved quality, and lower costs can all result from prioritizing competency over training programs alone.

 The Price of Incompetence